numpy/numpy.org/content/en/contribute.md

 ### Graphic design

-We can barely begin to list the contributions a graphic designer can make on this site.
+We can barely begin to list the contributions a graphic designer can make here.
 Our docs are parched for illustration; our growing website craves images -- opportunities abound.

 ### Translating website content

 We plan multiple translations of [numpy.org](https://numpy.org) to make NumPy accessible to users in their native language.
-Volunteer translators, are, of course, at the heart of this effort.
+Volunteer translators at the heart of this effort.
 See [here](https://numpy.org/neps/nep-0028-website-redesign.html#translation-multilingual-i18n) for background; comment on [this GitHub issue](https://github.com/numpy/numpy.org/issues/55) to sign up.